|

 a seizure of pledge against a person

-theft or does damage to property the master will either undergo assessment
+does damage to property the master will either undergo assessment of the claim

-obtained an unjustifiable grant of interim possession the magistrate shall
+unjustifiable grant of interim possession the magistrate shall grant three

-grant three arbiters; the unjustifiable holder of interim possession shall
+arbiters; the unjustifiable holder of interim possession shall settle the

 controversy; otherwise a penalty of double the value involved shall be